Not a Member?

 Treatment of respiratory tract, urinary tract, skin and skin structure, biliary tract, bone and joint, and genital infections, septicemia, and endocarditis caused by susceptible strains of microorganisms.
 Perioperative prophylaxis for surgical procedures classified as contaminated or potentially contaminated.

-Pediatrics: >1 Month: Mild to Moderately Severe Infections: 25-50mg/kg/day, given tid or qid.
-Titrate: May increase to 100mg/kg/day for severe infections.
-Renal Impairment: CrCl 40-70mL/min: 60% of normal daily dose given in equally divided doses every 12 hrs.
-CrCl 20-40mL/min: 25% of normal daily dose given in equally divided doses every 12 hrs.
-CrCl 5-20mL/min: 10% of normal daily dose every 24 hrs.
-Apply reduced dosage recommendations after initial LD is given.
+Pediatrics: >1 Month: Mild to Moderately Severe Infections: 25-50mg/kg/day IV/IM, given tid or qid.
+Titrate: May increase to 100mg/kg/day IV/IM for severe infections.
+Refer to PI for proper dosing guidelines.
+Renal Impairment: CrCl 41-70mL/min: 60% of usual dose given in equally divided doses q12h.
+CrCl 21-40mL/min: 25% of usual dose given in equally divided doses q12h.
+CrCl 5-20mL/min or less: 10% of usual dose given in equally divided doses q24h.
+Apply reduced dosage recommendations after an initial LD is given.

 Category B, caution in nursing.